This article contains important information about this and previous releases of the RMS SDK 2.1.

 - Note also that the Supported platforms listing is also updated.

-- The need for the pre-production environment and the use of an application manifests has been removed from the RMS SDK 2.1.
+- The need for the pre-production environment and the use of an application manifest has been removed from the RMS SDK 2.1.
 These sections of this developer documentation set have been removed and the overall documentation simplified and reorganized.

 May 2015 update